-VIX participants need to agree on bilateral peering arrangements for traffic exchange.
-There is no obligation to exchange traffic with all other participants.
-The required routing protocol for peerings is BGP (Version 4).
-The appropriate routing registry for the documentation of VIX peerings is the RIPE database, further, the use of PeeringDB is recommendet.
-Currently switched Ethernet (100BaseTX, 1000BaseSX/LX, 10GigBaseSR/LR) is offered as common exchange medium (Technology).
+- The required routing protocol for peerings is BGP4.
+The appropriate routing registry for the documentation of VIX peerings is the RIPE Database.
+Furthermore, the use of PeeringDB is recommended.

 - Currently, Switched Ethernet (10GBASE-LR, 100GBASE-LR4) is used as common exchange medium (see Technology).